webplatform/docs-wpd/Projects/CSS_Property_Milestone/css_prop_enhancements/test/css_properties_display/index.md

 |Description=The inline-table value does not have a direct mapping in HTML.
 It behaves like a &#60;table&#62; HTML element, but as an inline box, rather than a block-level box.
 Inside the table box is a block-level context.
 This is a table model value in CSS 2.1.
 }}{{CSS Property Value
 |Data Type=table
-|Description=Behaves like the &#60;table#62; HTML element.
+|Description=Behaves like the &#60;table&#62; HTML element.
 It defines a block-level box.
 This is a table model value in CSS 2.1.
 }}{{CSS Property Value
 |Data Type=table-caption
-|Description=Behaves like the &#60;caption#62; HTML element.
+|Description=Behaves like the &#60;caption&#62; HTML element.
 This is a table model value in CSS 2.1.
 }}{{CSS Property Value
 |Data Type=table-cell
-|Description=Behaves like the &#60;td#62; HTML element.
+|Description=Behaves like the &#60;td&#62; HTML element.
 This is a table model value in CSS 2.1.
 }}{{CSS Property Value
 |Data Type=table-column
-|Description=Behaves like the &#60;col#62; HTML element.
+|Description=Behaves like the &#60;col&#62; HTML element.
 This is a table model value in CSS 2.1.
 }}{{CSS Property Value
 |Data Type=table-column-group
-|Description=Behaves like the &#60;colgroup#62; HTML element.
+|Description=Behaves like the &#60;colgroup&#62; HTML element.
 This is a table model value in CSS 2.1.
 }}{{CSS Property Value
 |Data Type=table-footer-group
-|Description=Behaves like the &#60;tfoot#62; HTML element.
+|Description=Behaves like the &#60;tfoot&#62; HTML element.
 This is a table model value in CSS 2.1.
 }}{{CSS Property Value
 |Data Type=table-header-group
-|Description=Behaves like the corresponding &#60;thead#62; HTML element.
+|Description=Behaves like the corresponding &#60;thead&#62; HTML element.
 This is a table model value in CSS 2.1.
 }}{{CSS Property Value
 |Data Type=table-row
-|Description=Behaves like the &#60;tr#62; HTML element.
+|Description=Behaves like the &#60;tr&#62; HTML element.
 This is a table model value in CSS 2.1.
 }}{{CSS Property Value
 |Data Type=table-row-group
-|Description=Behaves like the <tbody> HTML element.
+|Description=Behaves like the &#60;tbody&#62; HTML element.
 This is a table model value in CSS 2.1.
 }}{{CSS Property Value
 |Data Type=flex
 |Description=Behaves like an block element for laying out content in the flexbox model.
 This is a flexbox model value in CSS3.